emilyjohl/Cooper-Hewitt-WP/README.md

 https://www.docker.com/

-Please download the content from the "docker-compse.yml" file from the Dropbox link that shared with you (after you provide the preferred email address).
+Please download the content from the "docker-compse.yml" file from the Dropbox link that is shared with you (after you provide your preferred email address).

 After you have all the components, copy "docker-compse.yml" to the root folder of the cloned repository.
 In the repository, run "docker-compose up -d".
 It should start to install the docker images for WordPress and the database for running the application.
 After that is done, go to: